Supinder Wraich

 Supinder Wraich (/rætʃ/ RATCH) is an Indian-born Canadian actress.
-She is most noted for her starring roles in the web series Guidestones, for which she won the Canadian Screen Award for Performance in a Program or Series Produced for Digital Media at the 3rd Canadian Screen Awards, and The 410.
+For her starring roles in the web series Guidestones, she won the Canadian Screen Award for Performance in a Program or Series Produced for Digital Media at the 3rd Canadian Screen Awards, The 410, and Allegiance, playing a rookie police officer in Surrey, BC.

 Career

-Wraich was born in Chandigarh, India and raised in Toronto.
-In addition to a Bachelor of Arts degree in communications, Wraich graduated from Sheridan College's Advanced Film & Television Program and was chosen for a 2012 residency at the prestigious Canadian Film Centre.

 She also had regular roles in the television series The 99, Copper and Crawford, and wrote and directed the short films Chinesey and Ruby's Tuesday.
 She also appeared in the music video of Imran Khan's hit single Pata Chalgea.